 There is nothing more valuable than having friends and contacts in all corners of the globe.
 My first paid writing job came to me from an old friend working in PR in Saudi Arabia and I am eternally grateful to old friends for nursing opportunities that have come my way.

 Take care of your health and well-being by taking time out and remaining flexible.

 This may seem like a somewhat obvious suggestion but staying healthy as a nomad can be more challenging than you imagine.
 Strains on sleeping patterns due to jet lag, time zone differences and constant travel can make you feel run down and physically stressed.
 It is important to (try) and establish a decent sleeping pattern and manage time zone differences.

-Recently whilst travelling, trekking and volunteering in Nepal after several months I became run down and unwell.
-I realised I needed a week to unwind, to heal and rest.
+Recently whilst traveling, trekking and volunteering in Nepal after several months I became run down and unwell.
+I realized I needed a week to unwind, to heal and rest.
 I took a week out to do yoga and chill out.
 Pretty easy to do in Asia and a great example of finding a balance.
-Something I once never realised was so important.
+Something I once never realized was so important.

 One question I’m asked a lot is how I afford to live a nomadic lifestyle and constantly be on the road.
 Let me assure you, planning your finances and learning to budget will swiftly become one of your greatest life skills (and an essential digital nomad skill).
 If you’re already living a nomadic lifestyle, chances are you spent years budgeting and saving in order to get this far and, therefore, already have a few tricks under your belt.